Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: Computing the d-Dimensional Kolmogorov-Smirnov Distance

 For $1$-dimensional discrete distributions $P,Q$ (represented as point sets), computing the KS distance is fairly straight-forward.
 Sort $P$ and $Q$, and then scan them in order from smallest to largest maintaining the CDFs.
 Keep track of the largest difference on the points $x \in P \cup Q$ that one observes.

-However, in $d$-dimensions, there is not a single sorted order.
+However, in $d$ dimensions, there is not a single sorted order.
 Yet, we can leverage an extension of an implicit observation from above: that there were at most $|P \cup Q|$ places we need to check in $\R$.
 In $d$-dimensions, this scaling is not linear, but still controlled for constant $d$.
 Indeed, there are at most $|P \cup Q|^d$ distinct dominating rectangular ranges, since there are $d$ coordinates in the defining vector $z$, and if the $j$th coordinate $z_j$ changes by a small enough amount that the exact same subset of the points in $P \cup Q$ have their $j$ coordinate still less than $z_j$, then it contains the same subset.
 We can simply enumerate these at most $|P \cup Q|^d$ subsets, and evaluate the fraction of $P$ and of $Q$ in each to determine $\dKS(P,Q)$.

-Lets say $|P \cup Q| = n$.
+Let's say $|P| = |Q| = n$.
 Naively, since checking how many of each are in a range takes $O(dn)$ time, this process now requires $O(d^2 n^{d+1} + d n \log n)$ time.
-One can reduce this to $O(d n^d + d n \log n)$ by (like in the $d=1$ case) realizing that between two adjacent ranges, we can update their counts in $O(1)$ time.
-For instance, fix $(d-1)$ of the coordinates (repeat this $O(n^{d-1})$ time for each possible choice), and then scan over the one remaining coordinate in sorted order using the $d=1$ algorithm.
+One can reduce this to $O(d n^d + d n \log n)$ by (like in the $d=1$ case, or as in Xiao~\cite{xiao2017fast}) realizing that between two adjacent ranges, we can update their counts in $O(1)$ time.
+For example, fix $(d-1)$ of the coordinates (repeat this $O(n^{d-1})$ time for each possible choice) and then scan over the one remaining coordinate in sorted order using the $d=1$ algorithm.
 The only difference from a direct reduction to the $1$-dimensional algorithm, is for each point, we need to verify if it satisfies the constraints from the first $d-1$ coordinates we have fixed; this can be done in $O(d)$ time.
-For $d \ll n$, then the runtime is dominated by still enumerating the $O(n^d)$ ranges.
+For $d \ll n$, the runtime is dominated by still enumerating the $O(n^d)$ ranges.
+We outline the $d=2$ version of this approach in Algorithm \ref{alg:baseline} and refer to this as the \baseline algorithm within experiments in Section \ref{sec:epirical}.